apache/incubator-heron/website2/docs/schedulers-k8s-persistent-volume-claims.md

 The currently supported CLI `options` are:

+* `claimName`
 * `storageClass`
 * `sizeLimit`
 * `accessModes`
 * `volumeMode`
 * `path`
 * `subPath`

+***Note:*** A `claimName` of `OnDemand` will create unique Volumes for each `Executor` as well as deploy a Persistent Volume Claim for each Volume.
+Any other Claim name will result in a shared Volume being created between all Pods in the topology.

 ***Note:*** The `accessModes` must be a comma separated list of values *without* any white space.